 - Send your attendees branded collateral - Roadshows are a great way to get branded collateral into the hands of your attendees.
 Instead of having water bottles and notebooks at the table when attendees arrive, send them the items ahead of time.
 This will serve as a great reminder of your upcoming virtual event.

-- Encourage your partners and sponsors to participate - Your roadshow sponsors and/or partners can be utilized to introduce your virtual sessions and manage the Q&A. They will get strong visibility with attendees (and continued visibility if your session is on-demand) and will be viewed as key contributors to the event.
+- Encourage your partners and sponsors to participate - Your roadshow sponsors and/or partners can introduce your virtual sessions and manage the Q&A. They will get strong visibility with live attendees and continued visibility if your session is on-demand.
+They will be viewed as key contributors to the event.

 - Establish a virtual community - A huge benefit of in-person events is the opportunity for your attendees to meet one-another and network.
 This can be a challenge when it comes to virtual events, so create a virtual community (LinkedIn group, Slack channel, or internal community) that allows your attendees to continue the conversation and collaborate even after your virtual event is over.